Archiwum Państwowe w Gdańsku

-The holdings of the German State Archive before the World War I consisted of the holdings of the Municipal Archive and of the collections transfer red from Königsberg (state, chuch and economy administration as well as the judicial documents).
+The holdings of the German State Archive before the World War I consisted of the holdings of the Municipal Archive and of the collections transferred from Königsberg (state, chuch and economy administration as well as the judiciary documents).
 The archivists managed to collect many old documents, books and manuscripts deposited in the State Archive by towns, guilds, societies, monasteries and churches.
 The holdings developed thanks to activity of German, and later Polish state and local government institutions.

 Finding Aids, Guides, and Publication

 Węgierska- Biernatowa T., Czaplinka J., Sławoszewska M., Archiwum miasta Gdańska.
 Przewodnik po zespołach, Warszawa 1970.